LogoHistorical Figure MBTI

 Anne was not the subject of sonnets because she was not the problem Shakespeare needed to write his way through.
 She was the constant that did not demand transformation.

-In short: Anne Hathaway was not a muse.
-She was a foundation.
+Anne Hathaway was not a muse.
+She was a foundation — and foundations are never famous.

 She did not seek meaning; she preserved it.
 She did not leave a voice; she left a life intact.
 History often remembers those who speak.
 It rarely remembers those who hold.